What is a Biketrain?

 With the closure of the Viaduct, biking – to work or to wherever – is going to be one of the better ways to get around town.

 SE Seattle Biketrain meets up on a regular schedule to commute via a predetermined route, enjoying safety in numbers.
 Rides are designed for newer cyclists who would like to gain skills, confidence, and local knowledge from the friendly, experienced urban commuter conductors who lead the rides.
-Our initial route runs from Columbia City via Beacon Hill to Downtown Seattle, and is designed to travel whenever possible on low-traffic streets, and to minimize hills (as much as is possible in our hilly city).
-We hope to extend the route to Othello Station and further south.
+Our initial routes runs from Columbia City via Mt.
+Baker to Downtown Seattle and from Othello via Beacon Hill into Downtown Seattle.
+Routes are designed to travel whenever possible on low-traffic streets, and to minimize hills (as much as is possible in our hilly city).

 Seattle Biketrain runs solely on volunteer efforts.
 We expect to secure modest sponsorship funds to pay for promotional materials.
 Seattle Biketrain is modeled loosely after NYCBiketrain, and some language in this FAQ is taken directly from them, with permission.

 I haven’t ridden a bike in years, and I’m a little nervous.
 Can I ride Seattle Biketrain?